FoamScience/OpenFOAM-Multi-Objective-Optimization/docs.md

 file.
 Mainly:

 - Your objective commands.
 You can still do metric evaluation with a local command, but it accepts a `prepare` command that runs before your shell command.
-The preparation command can submit jobs to SLURM if `meta.metric_value_mode` is set to `slurm`.
+The preparation command can submit jobs to SLURM.
   Note that this preparation command is "blocking" though and needs to do the preparation in interactive mode (so, `salloc`, but not `sbatch`).
 - Case run mode should be set to slurm.
 - Put an `sbatch` in `meta.case_run_command` (using `Allrun.slurm`)